Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

   * *IGESToBRep_TopoCurve::TransferPoint* -- vertex is constructed from a Point entity with tolerance *EpsGeom*UnitFactor*.
   * *IGESToBRep_TopoCurve::Transfer2dPoint* -- vertex is constructed from a Point entity with tolerance *EpsCoeff*.
   * *IGESToBRep_TopoCurve::TransferCompositeCurveGeneral* -- obtains shapes (edges or wires) from other methods and adds  them into the resulting wire.
 Two adjacent edges of the wire can be connected  with tolerance up to *MaxTol*.
   * *IGESToBRep_TopoCurve::TransferCurveOnFace* and  *IGESToBRep_TopoCurve::TransferBoundaryOnFace* build a wire from 3D and 2D representations of  a curve on surface.
 Edges and vertices of the wire cannot have tolerance larger than *MaxTol*.
 The value *EpsGeom*UnitFactor* is passed into *ShapeFix_Wire::SetPrecision* and *MaxTol* is passed into *ShapeFix_Wire::MaxTolerance*.
-To find out how these parameters affect the resulting tolerance changes, please,  refer to class *ShapeFix_Wire*.
+To find out how these parameters affect the resulting tolerance changes, refer to class *ShapeFix_Wire*.
   * *IGESToBRep_TopoCurve::TransferTopoBasicCurve* and  *IGESToBRep_TopoCurve::Transfer2dTopoBasicCurve* -- the boundary vertices of an edge (or a wire if a curve was  of C0 continuity) translated from a basis IGES curve (*BSplineCurve,  CopiousData, Line,* etc.) are built with tolerance *EpsGeom*UnitFactor*, the edge tolerance is *Precision::Confusion*.
 If a curve was divided into several edges, the common  vertices of such adjacent edges have tolerance *Precision::Confusion*.